magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_password_strength_indicator.md

 ### Result

-The result is a user aware of typed password strength and prevented from using weak one.
+The result is an indication of the strength of the user's password.

 ![Password Strength Indicator Widget]({{ site.baseurl }}/common/images/widget/password-strength-indicator-widget-result.png)